Vonfry/dotfiles/etc/nixos/modules/readme.md

 ### shell
 - shell own configuration
-- tools to enhance the original feature: fzf, thefuck, tmux, etc.
+- tools to enhance the original feature: fzf, thefuck, etc.
 - only play in terminal or with terminal self: neofetch, asciinema, etc.

 ### x